MLDS-NUS/Seq2Seq-Deep-Learning-Demo/README.md

   $pip install -r full_requirements.txt
   ```

-The demo can be found in `seq2seq.ipynb`.
+A preview of the demo can be found in `seq2seq_preview.md`.
+For better experiences with interactive features, it is recommended to run `seq2seq.ipynb` from Visual Studio Code.

 ## Contributors